Topic Core Terms

 Catalysts

-A catalyst is a substance that increases the rate of a reaction without being used up.
-It works by providing an alternative reaction pathway with a lower activation energy.
+A catalyst is a substance that increases the rate of a chemical reaction without being used up in the process.
+Catalysts work by providing an alternative reaction pathway with a lower activation energy.

 A catalyst provides an alternative reaction pathway with a lower activation energy, meaning more particles have sufficient energy to react.